-On "Lord, I have cried...," 10 stichera: 5 from the Triodion, for the day (the martyricon is omitted); and 5 of the holy hierarch.
-If the Liturgy of the Presanctified Gifts is not appointed (including Sunday evening), 8 stichera: 3 stichera prosomoiia from the Triodion, and 5 of the holy hierarch.
+After the Introductory Psalm, the appointed kathisma.
+On "Lord, I have cried...," 10 stichera: 6 from the Triodion, for the day; and 4 of the holy hierarch.
+[If the Liturgy of the Presanctified Gifts is not appointed, 6 stichera: 3 stichera prosomoia from the Triodion, and 3 of the holy hierarch.]
 Stichera idiomela of the holy hierarch, the composition of Valeria, in Tone I-

 Rejoice, ye hills and groves of the Irish land!
 Leap up, ye lakes and rivers!
 For, lo! through the grace of God blessing and strengthening have come upon you from on high, for your enlightener and spiritual father cometh unto you: Patrick, glorious among hierarchs, zealot of the Orthodox Faith, chosen by God as His apostle.
-Twice.
+Twice

 To the newly-enlightened Christians the holy Patrick crieth out: "Attend, O my spiritual children: I have begotten you, as saith the Gospel; I have betrothed you as a bride to Christ God.
 Stand fast, therefore, in the Faith, and confess it fearlessly; be not afraid of the opposition of the pagans, that God may manifest Himself unto you as a great Helper and Protector!"
-Twice.

 Great is thy faith, O holy hierarch Patrick; for, lo! having left thy homeland and lands enlightened by Christ, thou didst journey to a land languishing in heathen darkness, bearing the Gospel of Christ unto the lost; and thou didst not depart therefrom until thou hadst converted the whole land to the Orthodox Faith.
-Wherefore, we praise thee as is meet
+Wherefore, we praise thee as is meet.